-To avoid distracted driving, keep your eyes on the road, keep your hands on the steering wheel, and focus your attention on driving.
+To avoid distracted driving, always keep your eyes on the road, hands on the wheel, and mind on the drive.

 - Do not use a phone in demanding driving situations.
 Use a hands-free method to place or receive necessary phone calls. - Watch the road.
-Do not read, take notes, or look up information on phones or other electronic devices.
+Do not read, take notes, or look up information on phones or other electronic devices. - Designate a front seat passenger to handle potential distractions.

-- Designate a front seat passenger to handle potential distractions. - Become familiar with vehicle features before driving, such as programming favorite radio stations and adjusting climate control and seat settings.
+- Become familiar with vehicle features before driving, such as programming favorite radio stations and adjusting climate control and seat settings.
 Program all trip information into any navigation device prior to driving. - Wait until the vehicle is parked to retrieve items that have fallen to the floor. - Stop or park the vehicle to tend to children. - Keep pets in an appropriate carrier or restraint. - Avoid stressful conversations while driving, whether with a passenger or on a cell phone.

 Taking your eyes off the road too long or too often could cause a crash resulting in injury or death.
 Focus your attention on driving.
 Refer to the Infotainment section for more information on using that system, including pairing and using a cell phone.